Freddie Issaka: Club career

-Issaka became Plymouth Argyle's youngest ever player when he made his professional debut on 31 August 2021, when he featured off the bench in a 2–0 EFL Cup defeat to Newport County.
-Aged just 15 years and 34 days, he broke the record previously set by Lee Phillips in 1996.
+Issaka became Plymouth Argyle's youngest ever player when he made his professional debut on 31 August 2021, aged 15 years and 34 days, when he featured off the bench in a 2–0 EFL Cup defeat to Newport County.

-On 12 November 2022, Issaka made his league debut, appearing as a substitute in Plymouth Argyle's 1–1 EFL League One draw away to Lincoln City.
+In July 2023 Issaka signed his first professional contract with Plymouth.
+In July 2024 he signed a new four-year contract with the club.

+He scored his first goal for The Greens in a 3–3 home game on 26 October 2024 versus Preston in which Plymouth came back from 3–0 down.

+On 1 September 2025, he Issaka joined EFL League Two club Bristol Rovers for the remainder of the 2025-26 season.

 International career

-Born in England, Issaka is of Ghanaian, English and Welsh descent.
+Issaka was born in England to a Ghanaian father and Welsh mother.
 In September 2021, he was called-up by a Wales U16 training camp.
 The next month he was selected in the squad for their Victory Shield campaign.

 In December 2021, Issaka featured twice for England U16s, in a pair of friendlies at St George's Park vs Turkey U16s.

 In 2022 Issaka was again selected to represent Wales.
 In April he featured in an under-16 UEFA Development Tournament, and in October playing for the under-17s in three UEFA Euro U17 Championship qualifiers, scoring in a 3–3 draw with Sweden.
+In October 2023 Issaka was selected for the Wales Under 19 squad.